enricoros/big-AGI/README.md

 Or run the official container:

 - manually: `docker run -d -p 3000:3000 ghcr.io/enricoros/big-agi`
-- or, with docker-compose: `docker-compose up`
+- or, with docker-compose: `docker-compose up` or see [the documentation](docs/deploy-docker.md) for a composer file with integrated browsing

 ## ☁️ Deploy on Cloudflare Pages